minkeymouse/nowcasting-kr/STATUS.md

 ## Experiment Status Summary

-- **Training**: ✅ TRAINED (12 .pkl files exist from Dec 9 02:35-02:47, but may not reflect latest code improvements)
+- **Training**: ✅ TRAINED (12 .pkl files exist from Dec 9 02:35-02:47, but may not reflect latest code improvements - re-training recommended)
 - **Forecasting**: ⚠️ RESULTS EXIST (aggregated_results.csv exists, but may be outdated - need re-run to test DDFM improvements, ARIMA has n_valid=0)
-- **Nowcasting**: ❌ ALL FAILED (CUDA errors, code fixed but not verified - needs re-run to verify fix works)
+- **Nowcasting**: ❌ ALL FAILED (CUDA errors in all 6 backtest JSON files - code fixed in previous iterations but not verified by experiments - needs re-run to verify fix works)

 ---

 ## Report Status

 - **Structure**: ✅ **REVIEWED THIS ITERATION** - Report structure verified complete and consistent
-- **Tables**: ✅ **REGENERATED THIS ITERATION** - All 7 tables regenerated from current experiment results (Dec 9 05:55-05:56):
+- **Tables**: ⚠️ **EXIST FROM PREVIOUS ITERATIONS** - All 7 tables exist from previous iterations (Dec 9 05:55-05:56):
   - tab_dataset_params.tex (dataset details and model parameters)
   - tab_forecasting_results.tex (forecasting results by model-target, average across horizons, generated from aggregated_results.csv)
   - tab_nowcasting_backtest.tex (nowcasting backtest results, correctly shows N/A for all failed backtests)
   - 4 appendix tables (detailed results per target and averaged, generated from aggregated_results.csv)
-  - **Note**: Tables are correctly generated from current data, but results may be outdated since forecasting experiments haven't been re-run with latest code improvements.
+  - **Note**: Tables exist from previous iterations but may be outdated since forecasting experiments haven't been re-run with latest code improvements.
 Will need regeneration after new experiments are run.
-- **Plots**: ✅ **REGENERATED THIS ITERATION** - All 10 plots regenerated from current experiment results (Dec 9 05:55-05:56):
+- **Plots**: ⚠️ **EXIST FROM PREVIOUS ITERATIONS** - All 10 plots exist from previous iterations (Dec 9 05:55-05:56):
   - 3 forecast_vs_actual plots (one per target, generated from comparison results)
   - accuracy_heatmap.png (standardized RMSE heatmap, generated from aggregated_results.csv)
   - horizon_trend.png (performance trend by horizon, generated from comparison results)
   - 3 nowcasting_comparison plots (one per target, placeholders due to failed experiments)
   - 3 nowcasting_trend_error plots (one per target, placeholders due to failed experiments)
-  - **Note**: Plots are correctly generated from current data, but results may be outdated since forecasting experiments haven't been re-run with latest code improvements.
+  - **Note**: Plots exist from previous iterations but may be outdated since forecasting experiments haven't been re-run with latest code improvements.
 Will need regeneration after new experiments are run.
-- **Content**: ✅ **REVIEWED THIS ITERATION** - All report sections reviewed for consistency:
+- **Content**: ⚠️ **EXISTS FROM PREVIOUS ITERATIONS** - Report sections exist from previous iterations:
-  - All 9 report sections reviewed and verified consistent
+  - All 9 report sections exist from previous iterations
   - All DDFM improvements (deeper encoder, tanh activation, weight decay, gradient clipping, Huber loss, weight initialization, factor order, mult_epoch_pretrain, batch_size optimization) documented across relevant sections
-  - Current experimental state accurately documented (models exist but may not reflect latest improvements, backtests failed with CUDA errors, ARIMA produces no valid results)
+  - Current experimental state documented (models exist but may not reflect latest improvements, backtests failed with CUDA errors, ARIMA produces no valid results)
-  - All table/plot references verified correct
-  - Report structure verified complete and ready for PDF compilation
-  - Report will need updates after experiments verify fixes and test DDFM improvements, but current state is fully documented
+  - **Note**: Report sections will need updates after experiments verify fixes and test DDFM improvements
-- **Status**: ✅ **REVIEWED** - All report sections are consistent and ready for PDF compilation.
-All table/plot references are correct, content is comprehensive, and experimental state is accurately documented.
+- **Status**: ⚠️ **EXISTS** - Report sections exist from previous iterations.
+Will need updates after experiments verify fixes and test improvements.
+PDF compilation needs to be done manually (`cd nowcasting-report && ./compile.sh`) - Agent cannot execute scripts.
+After compilation, verify page count < 15 pages and check for LaTeX errors.
 - **PDF Compilation**: ⚠️ **NOT EXECUTED** - LaTeX compilation available but not executed (Agent cannot execute scripts).
-Report sections are reviewed and ready for compilation.
 To compile PDF manually: `cd nowcasting-report && ./compile.sh`.
 All build artifacts will be saved to `compiled/` directory.
 After compilation, verify page count < 15 pages and check for LaTeX errors.